Rakshana-Sakthivel/M3_Wiper_Control_System-/1_Requirements/README.md

 6) It consumes less power for operation.
 7) Installation of rain sensor based systems are very much simple.
 8) Individual rain sensor costs very less.
+# Weakness
+1) The rain sensor based system functions when water falls on the sensor directly.
+2) The cost of overall system increases as additional components are needed along with rain sensor.
+3) In order to avoid false detection of rain, it requires rain sensors to take decision after few minutes.